 The Slow Shuffle

 Soon after her arrival at Keswick, Sleeper #2 observed and soon joined in on “The Wheelchair Shuffle.”
 It was a slow dance of sorts that residents would do to pull themselves along in their wheelchairs.
 With limited foot reach, residents would have to lean forward, put their feet out and then shuffle them back to move themselves forward.
 It was easier to shuffle around than to use their limited upper body strength to turn the wheels.
 It was slow moving.
 But it was the only way to get around in the chair.
 While shuffling around, and even at a stand still, the simplest daily motions posed the greatest challenges from the seat of the wheelchair.
 While reaching for items normally at shoulder or head height, Sleeper #2 found herself at a complete loss.
-Without a stick to knock things off shelves and desks, there was no way to be self-sufficient in grabbing items stored 4′ off the payday loans online direct lender no credit check ground or higher.
+Without a stick to knock things off shelves and desks, there was no way to be self-sufficient in grabbing items stored 4′ off the ground or higher.
 Shuffling up to the dinner table in a fluid motion (and without difficulty) was impossible.
 Maneuvering through doorways felt like playing a game of Operation; it was impossible to avoid banging the leg rests against the doorframe.
 The differences in floor surfaces also posed a challenge – carpeting created more friction than smoother floor surfaces.

 Adjusting to a New Environment

-She was in a new environment, and doing loans for a wedding her best to adjust to her new conditions.
+She was in a new environment, and doing her best to adjust to her new conditions.
 She could only hope that with several days or weeks of practice, she wouldn’t have as much difficulty maneuvering through the facility.
 But should a patient need that much time to acclimate or could the architecture be adjusted in ways that would help patients move faster and acclimate more easily?

 While pondering this thought, she shuffled herself around, attempting turns here and there.
 She became increasingly aware of how far away things seemed.
 What she could normally walk to in seconds as an able-body, would take her several minutes to shuffle toward.
 And, although the rooms she frequented were designed with extra space for wheelchairs, she had to make several attempts to turn and point the wheelchair in the direction she wanted to head.
 Turning was the movement she dreaded the most.
 Turning was frustrating; inevitably, she’d run into something while attempting a turn and she’d exert more energy than she’d imagined.
 She theorized that perhaps eliminating any extra angles – like the angle created from the wall connecting her bedroom to the bathroom – could save patients some exhaustion.